Hollarwunmy/LITA-Capstone-Project/README.md

 This is the regional dataset of the retail store generated

 ### Tools Used
-Microsoft Excel for data cleaning and Visualisation SQL
+- Microsoft Excel
-PowerBI
+  1. Data cleaning
+  2. Analysis
+  3. Visualisation
+- SQL- Structured Query Language for querying of data
+- PowerBi- interactive data visualisation of the dataset analysis
+- Github - Portfolio building